Xyfir/Documentation/xyfir-annotations/help.md

 - **Considering:** This means that the change proposal is being considered and is open for discussion from the set's collaborators.
 - **Rejected:** The proposal was reviewed by the creator and/or moderator(s) and consequently rejected.
 A rejected change proposal can still have its status changed to 'Considering' or 'Accepted' anytime after being rejected.
 - **Accepted:** The proposal was reviewed by the creator and/or moderator(s) and implemented into the annotation set.
 This cannot be undone.
-- **Deleted:** Technically not a status because the change is completed removed from xyAnnotations, but the set creator and moderators can delete a change should they wish.
+- **Deleted:** Technically not a status because the change is completely removed from xyAnnotations, but the set creator and moderators can delete a change should they wish.

+## Reader

+Xyfir Annotations' reader allows you to import any `EPUB` format ebook and have an annotation set's items inserted into the book's content.
+This allows you to easily view the annotations without needing to switch to another ebook reader application or device that supports xyAnnotations.

+### Editing

+The reader also doubles as an editor for the set's items.
+You can add, edit, and remove items from within the reader itself.
+Simply click the edit button to toggle the edit mode.
+Once in edit mode you can click on highlighted text to manage the item that matched the highlighted text.
+You can also select text while in edit mode and the edit button will change into a 'create' button that when clicked allows you to create an annotation set item from the selected text.

+If you are the creator of, or a moderator for the annotation set, any additions, removals, or modifications will be made directly to the annotation set immediately.
+If you are only a normal user, any edits you make will create a change proposal.
+The annotation set will remain unchanged until the set creator or a moderator accepts your change.
+Be careful not to create conflicting changes.